tycheung/code_analyzer/docs/ci_cd.md

 # CI/CD Integration Guide

 This guide explains how to integrate the Code Quality Analyzer into your CI/CD pipelines for automated code quality checks.
-This project is for fun/personal use and in alpha stage, there may be incompatibilities.

 ## Overview